-How AI Is Revolutionishing Engineering
+How AI Is Revolutionising Engineering

 The engineering sector is undergoing a profound transformation, largely driven by Artificial Intelligence (AI).
 In this article, we look at how engineering has evolved over the years, explore the current state of AI applications, discuss the challenges and opportunities arising from AI integration, predict future developments, and delve into the ethical implications of AI in engineering.